eljs/el.js/README.md

 | El.View.register | () => | This registers the current custom tag with the rendering engine.
 Call it after you defined a tag |

 ### El.Form extends El.View
-This class is used to represent forms and more complex IO driven micro-apps.
+This class is used to represent forms as well as more complex IO driven micro-apps.
+This class supplies common form validation and form submit logic.

 #### Properties